sones857/boris-goes-skiing/README.md

 # boris-goes-skiing

-Boris goes skiing for the Arduboy, a clone of the ZX Spectrum game "Horace goes skiing"
+Boris goes skiing,game for the Arduboy, a clone of the ZX Spectrum game "Horace goes skiing"

 Controls: